 Integrity and honesty are at the heart of our business.

 We expect our people to maintain high ethical standards in everything they do, both in their work for the firm and in their personal lives.

-targets, business initiatives, and operating and interest expense savings.
-You should read
+and operating expense savings.
+You should read the

 Form 10-K for the period ended December 31, 2020.

 1 Source: Dealogic – January 1, 2020, through December 31, 2020.

 2 Measured by reported revenues, per peer filings as of December 31, 2020.
 Peers include JPM, BAC, C, MS, CS, DB, and BARC.